mahashu/idk-plus-comp/README.md

 ## Design Notes

-Two things are doing the work, and isolating them mattered:
+Four components, and every one of them is load-bearing:

+- **`Follow this directive:`** is a framing instruction, not filler — and it's necessary for a specific reason.
+Without it, Gemini parses `100% signal, 0% noise` as an object to discuss rather than a constraint to obey, and produces an essay on signal-to-noise ratio instead of complying.
+The prefix forecloses that misread.
+It's the only piece of the four aimed at a single model's parsing behavior rather than at hallucination mechanics directly.
+Claude was tested without it and didn't need it.
+ChatGPT was tested with it, but only as a control alongside Gemini — not because ChatGPT showed the same misread.
-- **Compression** (`100% signal, 0% noise`) treats brevity as a content standard, not a style preference.
+- **`100% signal, 0% noise`** (COMP) treats brevity as a content standard, not a style preference.
 Unlike instructions like "be concise" or "three sentences maximum," it leaves no gameable latitude — every token either is signal or isn't.
+Compression alone, without refusal permission, isn't just insufficient — tested in isolation, it drove one model's hallucination rate above baseline, optimizing confident fabrication instead of cutting it.
 - **`Refusal is a correct response`** redefines success itself.
 It's not an instruction to do something — it's a statement that refusing doesn't count against the model, which matters because standard training pushes the opposite: refusal reads as failure to help.
 Without this clause, a model can be told exactly what to say when uncertain and still suppress that response, because the underlying incentive to avoid refusal hasn't changed.
-- **`Say "I don't know" when you don't`** is the behavioral instruction — the concrete form refusal should take once it's permitted.
+- **`Say "I don't know" when you don't`** (IDK) is the behavioral instruction — the concrete form refusal should take once it's permitted.
 Permission without a specified action leaves the model free to signal uncertainty however it likes, including by hedging instead of stopping.

-These two clauses are doing different jobs and neither is redundant with the other: one changes what counts as success, the other specifies the token path to take once that's true.
-Compression alone isn't sufficient on its own either — without both refusal clauses, hallucination rates surge rather than drop.
+None of the four is redundant with any other: one manages parsing, one caps output, one changes the success condition, one specifies the resulting behavior.
+Removing IDK from an otherwise intact governance framework sent one model's hallucination rate to 100%.
+Compression without refusal permission is actively counterproductive.
+The prefix is invisible until you remove it, at which point one model stops complying at all.
+Nineteen words, four jobs, no slack in any of them.

-Both constraints were tested in isolation (COMPx conditions) and in combination, across baseline, OGS, and IDK+COMP conditions, on a 362-trial dataset.
+All four were tested in isolation and in combination, across baseline, OGS, and IDK+COMP conditions, on a 362-trial dataset.
 Full methodology, condition definitions, and trial-level data are in the papers and dataset linked below.

 ## Background & Citation